We are hiring summer positions for Raincoast Education Society!

 Hours: 35 hours per week, usually Monday to Friday 9-4, (some weekends required)

-The Raincoast Education Society is currently seeking applications for summer internship positions in 2022: Outreach Program Coordinator, Camp Coordinator, and Education Program Assistant.
+The Raincoast Education Society is currently seeking applications for summer internship positions in 2023 Camp Coordinator and Education Program Coordinator.

 The Raincoast Education Society is a non-profit organization based in Tofino, B.C. with a mandate to shape an environmentally sustainable future for the Clayoquot and Barkley Sound region through education and community stewardship.
 We seek to accomplish our mission through a broad range of high-quality educational and research programs focused on the natural environment, cultures, and communities of the region.

 - Develop and deliver our summer day camps in Tofino and Ucluelet for youth ages 6-12.
 Our educational camps provide activity-based learning opportunities focused on the rich marine and terrestrial ecosystems of the region to encourage youth to steward and conserve the environment.

 Responsibilities specific to the Education Program Coordinator:

 - Assist the Camp Coordinator to develop and deliver outreach programs and day camps focused on the natural environment and the cultural history of the region for locals and visitors to the area.